 - Mix the flour, baking powder, baking soda, and salt in a separate bowl.
 Stir it into the cookie dough mixture, then add the chocolate chips.

-- If the cookie dough is still very warm due to the butter, let it cool a bit more before adding the chocolate chips, so they don't melt into the dough.
+- If the cookie dough is still very warm due to the butter, let it cool a bit more before adding the chocolate chips so they don't melt into the dough.

 - Let the dough sit at room temperature for 5 minutes.
-Roll the cookie dough into balls, using around 2 tablespoons of dough for each.
+Roll the cookie dough into balls, using around two tablespoons of dough for each.
 Space them out generously on parchment paper-lined cookie sheets.
 The cookies will spread in the oven, so give them space to do so.

 - Let the cookies cool on the baking sheet for 5 minutes before transferring them to a wire rack.